 SAP intercompany billing

-A solution keeping pace with Accenture’s growth due to extensive automation.
+A solution keeping pace with Accenture’s growth due to extensive automation

 In response, Accenture implemented an end-to-end automated intercompany solution in tandem with the implementation of its single, global SAP® ERP system.
 The intercompany capability in the SAP software was one of the key value drivers behind Accenture’s ERP system selection.

-To develop a comprehensive design of the solution, Accenture had an exceptional level of interaction, partnership and ownership between the internal IT organization, and the tax, controllership, treasury, and client accounting functions.
+To develop a comprehensive design of the solution, Accenture had an exceptional level of interaction, partnership and ownership between the global IT organization, and the tax, controllership, treasury, and client accounting functions.
 With a heavy focus on the business processes and internal controls to support the business strategy, the design and build of the solution complemented these strategic efforts.